llytaii/g19/README.md

 Based on g19daemon [https://github.com/mortendynamite/g19daemon]

-Added plugin that sets a wallpaper on lcd./
+Added plugin that sets a wallpaper on lcd.\
-These can be changed via the telegram bot.
+These can be changed via the telegram bot.\
 build instructions:

 g19daemon